silverstripe/silverstripe-framework/docs/en/installation/common-problems.md

 ## I've got file permission problems during installation

-The php installer needs to be able write files during installation, which should be restricted again afterwards.
+The php installer needs to be able to write files during installation, which should be restricted again afterwards.
 It needs to create/have write-access to:

  * The main installation directory (for creating .htaccess file and assets directory)